Be Thou My Vision (Slane) ~ arranged by Barbara Ann Fackler ~ $8.00

 This Irish hymn tune is popular in many churches.
-This set of arrangements lets you grow into the advanced version (2'30") by offering several versions.
+Suitable for worship settings year round, including Ordinary Time, Lent, Easter and Christmas.
+This hymn is packed with Scripture references.
+This set of arrangements lets you grow into a more advanced version (2'30") by offering several Skill Building versions.

 Skill Building, (lever free) version for beginner in the key of G for 22 strings, C-c, works for a Harpsicle if you tune with F# available

 Skill Building, (pedal free) version for beginner in the key of Ab, just like the intermediate pedal harp version

 intermediate 5 octave lever harp: key of G with one lever preset and 3 lever changes, moving to the key of D